Ultimate Guide to Skiing in Michigan 2025

 500 Indianhead Rd, Wakefield, MI 49968

-Big Snow is one of the biggest ski resorts in the U.P., one resort with two amazing ski mountains: Blackjack and Indianhead.
+Big Snow is one of the biggest ski resorts in the Upper Peninsula, one resort with two amazing ski mountains: Blackjack and Indianhead.
 Both are worth a visit.

-Snow is king here: this area receives more than 200 inches of snow annually.
+Unique Features: This is snow country: this area receives more than 200 inches of snow annually.
 With a wide range of runs from very easy through double diamond, Indianhead Mountain is a very family-friendly spot to ski, with 195 acres of skiable terrain.
 It’s one of our favorite ski resorts in the U.P.

-Downhill skiing not your thing?
-You’ll also find snowshoeing, ice skating, cross country skiing, and other fun winter activities.
+Amenities: You’ll afind snowshoeing, ice skating, cross country skiing, and other fun winter activities.
 In fact, you can even rent a snowmobile to ride the endless miles of trails through the pristine U.P. forest.

 Big Powderhorn Mountain